 The VFC group receives an additional $17.85 in reimbursements for vaccine administration.
 These pharmacies cannot serve this group if they do not engage in the VFC program.

 From 19 and up (Immunization Administration) is an example of this.
-If providers utilize Procedure Codes 90656 (Influenza Virus Vaccine) and 90471 CPT code, they can submit two claim lines for the patient.
+Providers can submit two claim lines for the patient if they utilize Procedure Codes 90656 (Influenza Virus Vaccine) and 90471 CPT code.

 CPT code 90471 will use for the first vaccine given to anyone aged 19 and up, and code 90472 will use for any subsequent immunizations given on the same day.
 The additional immunizations will bill as 90472 on the billing line.